Tips on Managing Hay Fever Children’s Asthma Service Information Leaflet

 - Red, itchy or watery eyes

-- Loss of concentration & generally feeling unwell.
+- Loss of concentration and generally feeling unwell

-- Schedule outdoor activities for early afternoon but don’t forget the suncream!
+- Plan outdoor activities for the early afternoon, but don’t forget sunscreen!

-- Keep the doors and windows closed, especially mid-morning and late afternoon/early evening
+- Keep doors and windows closed, especially mid-morning and early evening.

-- Avoid drying clothes outside but if you do, bring them in before evening and shake them before you bring them into the house
+- Avoid drying clothes outside.
+If you do, bring them in before the evening and shake them out first.

-- Avoid walking through or cutting grass, picnics and camping.
-If you go out into the countryside, shower and wash your hair on return.
+- Avoid walking through or cutting grass, picnics, and camping.
+If you go out to the countryside, shower and wash your hair when you get home.

 - A tight chest